 Mallory McGuinness | June 23, 2020

-Urethane conformal coatings work as tough, hard protective coatings that offer excellent resistance to solvents and abrasion.
+Urethane coatings are tough, hard protective layers resistant to solvents and abrasion.

 Polyurethane conformal coatings have the following attributes: